jlportman3/all-in-one/zero-touch.md

 When the script is executed it verifies these packages and installs them using `apt` and the official Docker installation script if necessary.

 ## Usage
-Provide your domain as an environment variable or as the first argument:
+Run the script and provide your domain when prompted.
+You can also set the domain via the `NC_DOMAIN` environment variable or pass it as the first
+argument:

 ```bash
 NC_DOMAIN=example.com ./zero-touch.sh